||11 months ago|

 Right now, SurRender is not very useful.
 2D functions are partially completed, but 2D scenes and 3D scenes are completely missing.
 2D ought to be fairly easy to implement, but 3D will be immensely difficult, and will require lots of help.
 We plan to allow for the use of multiple 3D rendering techniques, including both software rendering and OpenGL.

-If you'd like to contribute (or just use SurRender at all), you will need to set up the build environment.
+If you'd like to contribute, you will need to set up the build environment.
 To do this...

 In order to use SurRender, you'll need a few dependencies.

 - SDL2 (You will need to install the *-dev/*-devel packages for it, as you will need both the library itself and its headers.)

 - naphtha/radix (bundled with SurRender as a Git submodule)

 When contributing to the project, keep these ideas in mind:

 - Always think of ways you could improve the performance of your code.

 - Try to make it as readable as possible, but not in such a way that it becomes ugly.